 Different styles of bathroom radiator

 At Victoria Plum, you’ll discover a huge variety of contemporary and designer radiators suitable for modern bathrooms.

 The Heating Co. is the perfect brand for all your on-trend needs.
 With slimline designs that are ideal for small spaces and multi-functional radiators, you’re bound to find a design that matches your bathroom.
 Many of these radiators are available as part of a matching bathroom suite collection, so you can create a coordinated bathroom design.

 Shop contemporary radiators.

-The Tate single vertical radiator is one of our bestselling designer radiators, featuring a grey anthracite finish and oval-shaped panels.
+The Salvador single vertical radiator is one of our bestselling designer radiators, featuring a grey anthracite finish and oval-shaped panels.
 Available in vertical and horizontal orientations, you can also choose either a single or double model providing the perfect BTU for your room.

 If you’re willing to spend a little extra on your bathroom, you may wish to splash out on a designer radiator.
 We stock a huge range of designer models from luxury brands Reina and Terma.